paysera/util-raml-code-generator/tests/JavascriptGeneratorBundle/Fixtures/expected/category/README.md

 # vendor-category-client

-`vendor-category-client` package provides means to interact with Vendor Category REST API.
+`vendor-category-client` package provides means to interact with Vendor CategoryClient REST API.
 Package source code is written in ES6 syntax ant is transpiled to ES5 using babel.
-Additional Angular JS module `vendor.http.category` with `vendorHttpCategoryClientFactory` service is also provided.
+Additional Angular JS module `vendor.http.category-client` with `vendorHttpCategoryClientFactory` service is also provided.

 ## Installing
 Using npm: